 - no-code tools that allow anyone to generate tests using a drag-and-drop interface or a record-and-playback plugin.

-These two categories also include visual regression testing tools.
-For example, if your QA team lacks programmers, you’ll want to look for a no-code solution.
+if your QA team lacks programmers, you’ll want to look for a no-code solution.

 #02 Filteration Of False Positive